telstrapurple/PurpleInterviews/src/interviews/development.md

 - RIGHT
 - REPORT

-### Developing your Solution
+## Developing your Solution

 1. Use your preferred language, platform and IDE to implement this solution.
-   - If C#: A solution grounded in the Microsoft stack is ideal, but we're also happy to look at a solution with your preferred tech stack, if not MS.
+   - If C#: a console solution grounded in the Microsoft stack is ideal, but we're also happy to look at a solution with your preferred tech stack.
    - If iOS: please write an interactive UI for the application in Swift
    - If Android: please write an interactive UI for the application in Kotlin
 2. Your solution should be clean and easy to read, maintain and execute.